Lied: Late Middle Ages or Early Renaissance

+Renaissance

-The scholar Konrad Celtis (1459 – 1508), the Arch-Humanist of German Renaissance, taught his students to compose Latin poems using the metric patterns following the model of the Horatian odes.
+The scholar Konrad Celtis (1459–1508), the Arch-Humanist of German Renaissance, taught his students to compose Latin poems using the metric patterns following the model of the Horatian odes.
 These poems were subsequently "set to simple, four-part music, incorporate the shifting accenmal patterns of the French vers mesurée".
 The composers of this style included Heinrich Finck, Paul Hofhaimer, and Ludwig Senfl.
-The style also became imbued into the new German humanist dramas, thus contributing to the development of Protestanthymnody.
-The style is present in the earliest German secular polyphony collections such as Johann Ott'S Mehrstimmiges Deutsches Liederbuch (1534) and Georg Forster’s Frisclw tentsche Lieder (about 1540 onwards).
+The style also became imbued into the new German humanist dramas, thus contributing to the development of Protestant hymnody.
+The style is present in the earliest German secular polyphony collections such as Johann Ott's Mehrstimmiges Deutsches Liederbuch (1534) and Georg Forster's Frische teutsche Liedlein (about 1540 onwards).
 According to Chester Lee Alwes, Heinrich Isaac's popular song Innsbruck, ich muss dich lassen "became the gold standard of the Lied genre".

-In Germany, the great age of song came in the nineteenth century.
-German and Austrian composers had written music for voice with keyboard before this time, but it was with the flowering of German literature in the Classical and Romantic eras that composers found inspiration in poetry that sparked the genre known as the lied.
-The beginnings of this tradition are seen in the songs of Haydn, Mozart and Beethoven, but it was with Schubert that a new balance was found between words and music, a new expression of the sense of the words in and through the music.
-Schubert wrote over 600 songs, some of them in sequences or song cycles that relate an adventure of the soul rather than the body.
-The tradition was continued by Schumann, Brahms, and Wolf, and on into the 20th century by Richard Strauss, Mahler, and Pfitzner.
-Composers of atonal music, such as Arnold Schoenberg, Alban Berg and Anton Webern, also composed lieder.